 As even one blocked call can be a missed opportunity to connect with a customer or prospect, this is a call center KPI that should never be ignored.

 No one wants to wait in a queue for a long period of time.
 Thus, in order to ensure your callers’ wait time is within an acceptable range – and customer satisfaction is as well – you must keep track of average time in queue.
-This KPI is the total time callers wait in call queues divided by the total number of calls answered by agents.
+This metric is the total time callers wait in call queues divided by the total number of calls answered by agents.
 It is a great indicator of whether or not your team is providing their callers with the service they deserve.

 Call abandonment, or the percentage of callers who hang up before reaching an agent, is a common occurrence in the call center and has a detrimental impact on customer retention.
 It is therefore imperative that customer-centric call centers keep track of this KPI and make sure that it remains below a target threshold.